mayuran96/ListenLater/README.md

 # ListenLater

-Steps to run the front-end:
+Steps to run:
-add "proxy": "http://localhost:8080" to the package.json file when running locally cd musical-memories-react npm run start
+add "proxy": "http://localhost:8080" to the package.json file cd musical-memories-react npm run start

-To run the back-end:
 run MusicalMemoriesApplication found in the package com.musical.memories.musicalmemories

 You must create your secrets directory and put your